Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Difficulty Level: Moderate

-Cat Spaces offers a variety of different DIY outdoor enclosure plans for cats to choose from.
-While not free, the plans are affordable and full of helpful information and tips that can be used to ensure success with your own outdoor enclosure product.
-You will also get access to tips for acclimating your cat to their new enclosure and how to enrich the outdoor enclosure for activity and stimulation.
+Cat Spaces offers several DIY outdoor enclosure plans for cats.
+While not free, the plans are affordable and full of helpful information and tips that can ensure success with your own outdoor enclosure product.
+You will also get access to tips for acclimating your cat to the new enclosure and how to enrich the outdoor enclosure for activity and stimulation.

 DIY Woodworking Cat Enclosure- My outdoor plans